 Dexterity issues are extremely common among the elderly, and they often face difficulty eating, writing, and carrying out other basic tasks.
 The constant movements involved in knitting can strengthen a senior’s hands, increase blood flow to the joints, and enhance hand-eye coordination.

 Seniors with limited dexterity or other health conditions often need assistance with daily activities.
-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Phoenix, Arizona, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of 24/7 home care, Phoenix families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.